roberlai/mopsa3DSorterDesignAutomation/README.md

 - Same as the MOPSA3D - simulation

 ## Setting parameters
-- Availabe parameters are in ./3dsorter_gen_setting/*.m.
+- Available parameters are in ./3dsorter_gen_setting/*.m.

 ## Before Launch 3D generation
 - Before launch 3D sroter generation, we should set the following enviorment variables